 How to Add Alt Text to LinkedIn Images

-- On Desktop: Upload an image, click the ALT button, write a description, and save it.
+- On Desktop: Upload an image, click Alt.text, write a description, and save it.

 - Multiple Images: Add unique alt text for each image in a post.